Gabriel Moreno Player Props: Diamondbacks vs. Dodgers

 - Moreno hit .319 with a double, a home run and four walks.

-- Logging a trip to the plate in 25 games last season, he hit just one home run.
+- Logging a trip to the plate in 25 games last season, he hit only one home run.

-- He scored a run in eight of 25 games last year (32.0%), including scoring multiple runs twice.
+- He scored in eight of 25 games last year (32.0%), including scoring multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.